jeffreyfrederick/warrantycheck/README.md

 # Warranty Status Check
  <img src="/images/logo.svg" height="100" width="100">
 <p>This Python script automates the process of checking Dell warranty statuses for a list of devices and exports the data to an Excel file.
-It takes a list of Dell device serial numbers from an input Excel file and outputs warranty expiration dates, along with the original data, in a new Excel file.</p>
+It takes a list of Dell device serial numbers from an input Excel file and outputs warranty expiration dates, and their warranty plan type along with the original data, in a new Excel file.</p>

 <h2>Features</h2>
 <ul>
  <li>Reads device information from an input Excel file</li>
  <li>Scrapes Dell's warranty page for warranty expiration dates</li>
  <li>Handles anti-bot measures and popups on the warranty page</li>
- <li>Outputs the collected data to a new Excel file>/li>
+ <li>Outputs the collected data to a new Excel file</li>
 </ul>

 <h2>Dependencies</h2>